TannerByrd/TannerByrdGitHubNotes/Lab3/readme.md

 ### Certifications
 Through CompTia I was able to find an interesting certification test that relates to my current major at Tri-C. The certification test is for a CyberSecurity Analyst and it's at a really fair price too.
 You can even choose to get a prep bundle option of the certification test to help you prepare for it.
 Also on ComTia it displays the length of the test and how many questions it has.
 A passing score would be  750 out of 900 points.

+### Certificates
+Using the Tri-C Programs page I was able to find a post-degree certificate that relates to my current major.
+The post-degree certificate is for CyberSecurity and is 27 credit hours long.
+If this certificate was started during the summer it could be completed roughly about a year after it was started which is really interesting.
+I may consider getting this certificate after I am able to get my associates in CyberSecurity from Tri-C.

+### Co-ops/Internships
+To becoome Co-op ready you need to upload your resume at College Central so it can be reviewed and revised.
+You also need to paricipate in the Co-op orientation process at the Career Center at Tri-C. Then you need to work with an employer specialist to help you find the right Co-op in the roght field.
+Finally you must sign the Cooperative Education Agreement.
+The benefits of doing all this and finding a Co-op related to your education is that you will be able to get hands on experience which you can use later in life to help you get a job after you're finished with your education.
+It looks good on your resume when you get extra experience in real life settings related to your education.
+It certainly improves the chances of getting a job with your degree once you have it.

 **Bureau of Labor Statistics** -
 With this resource I was able to research a career in IT that I have been interested in for awhile.
 According to the Bureau of Labor Statistics Compputer Support Specialists can earn an average of $53,470 a year.
 It shows that they also make an average of $25.70 an hour.
 Level of education required is atleast an associates degree.
 This resource also gives a description and job growth expectations for the Computer Support Specialist position.
 It even shows jobs that are similar or related to this specific job.